Keksuccino/docs_fancymenu/player-entities.md

 # Changing the Entity Size

+In Minecraft 1.21.4+ you can simply use the normal resize grabbers of the element to scale the entity.

-Unlike most other elements in FancyMenu, Player Entity elements do not support direct resizing via the resize grabbers.
+For older versions (1.21.3 and older), Player Entity elements do not support direct resizing via the resize grabbers.
 Instead you need to right-click the element and click on **Scale**.
 This allows you to set a scale for the element.
 The default one should be `30`, so setting it to `60` for example makes the player twice as big as normal, setting it to `15` shows it at half the size and so on.

 # Dependency: Fancy Entity Renderer (FER)